 Ex-HMAS Tobruk—from Wreck to Reef

-The Ex-HMAS Tobruk site is a restricted access area (PDF, 313KB).
+The ex-HMAS Tobruk site is a designated area (PDF, 867KB) – (‘Ex-HMAS Tobruk area’) in the Marine Parks (Great Sandy) Zoning Plan 2017.
 Entry to the area is prohibited without a permit or written approval.
 This applies to everyone—all vessels, divers and snorkelers.

 To book a dive on ex-HMAS Tobruk:

 - Visit Fraser Coast Tourism and Events, for tours leaving Hervey Bay

 - Visit Bundaberg Region Tourism, for tours leaving Bundaberg.

 Bookings can be made from either of these websites for divers on a private vessel.

 All divers must have a recognised scuba diving qualification.
 A range of dives are available, suitable for open water level certificate divers to advanced wreck divers.